 M E A Rope

 Margaret Edith (Aldrich) Rope (1891-1988) came from Kesgrave, Suffolk and her family came from a prosperous farming background.
+Not only was the family also artistic, but the artists were women, including Ellen Mary Rope (1855-1934), a sculptor.
 They were also Roman Catholics and the Catholic church at Kesgrave, built as a memorial to a member of the family killed in the crash in 1931 of the airship R101, contains a wide selection of work by members of the family.
-Not only was this an artistic one, but the artists were women, including Ellen Mary Rope (1855-1934), a sculptor.
-M E A Rope herself studied at the Central School in London, where she encountered Alfred Drury, under whom she studied glassmaking at the Glass House, where she had a studio and came under the influence of W Geddes.
+M E A Rope herself studied at the Central School in London, where she encountered Alfred Drury, under whom she studied glass making at the Glass House (see under Lowndes and Drury), where she had a studio and came under the influence of W Geddes.
 She took over this studio from her cousin, Margaret Agnes Rope (1882-1953), who continued to design stained glass after becoming a Carmelite nun and whom she had assisted from 1911.
 M E A Rope was also a painter and added the ‘Aldrich’ (her mother’s maiden name) to differentiate herself from her cousin.
-She belonged to the group of glassmakers in Putney, who were influenced by C Whall.
+She belonged to the group of glass makers in Putney, who were influenced by C Whall.
 She lived successively at three addresses in Deodar Road – at one time in a flat there that belonged to C Townsend and J Howson – and spent part of World War II with them at Storrington.
 In later life she shared a kiln with R de Montmorency and was assisted by her former pupil, C Dawson.